aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 1. Verify that the ResearchVnetLink has been created, and that auto-registration is enabled.

+   > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Hit the Validate button for the corresponding task.
+You can proceed to the next task if you receive a success message.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

- ##  Task 3: Create Virtual Machines to test the configuration
+###  Task 3: Create Virtual Machines to test the configuration

 In this section, you will create two test VMs to test the Private DNS zone configuration.